 What’s your favorite thing about being a writer?

-Getting to do something creative every single day is such a gift!
-I love knowing that I have a place to play with these characters, storylines, and settings.
+Getting to do something creative every day is a wonderful gift!
+I love knowing that I can embrace and play with these characters and then share with my readers.

 What life experiences most influenced your writing?

 My greatest influence is the intense environment that I grew up in and my world at large.
 I grew up in a single-parent home in East Los Angeles, California with racial tensions between whites, blacks, and Hispanics.
 Nearly every geographical section of the city had gang territory which they fiercely defended.
-The White Fence gang recruited me while I was in Junior high school and then my fourteen-month tour of duty in Vietnam provided a wide range of experiences.
+The White Fence gang recruited me while I was in Junior high school My fourteen-month tour of duty in Vietnam provided a wide range of experiences that also influences my writing.

 Where do you get your inspiration for your writing?

-It comes from everywhere and everything including newspapers or magazines that I read on my iPad Pro.
+It comes from everywhere and everything including hard copy magazines, news, and articles that I read on the internet.
 Sometimes I partially base the stories on factual events.
 For instance, when I was editor of my high school newspaper, one of my fellow students who worked on the paper died in a tragic car accident.
 She was a beautiful and vivacious being whose life ended before she had an opportunity to fulfill her dreams.
 This memory stimulated several situations and characters.

 Where do you get your characters?

-From people, I observe in markets, stores, parks, beaches, nature, etc. Some are a conglomeration from my past that has a smattering of qualities and personality traits drawn from people I know, with a lot of blending.
+From people, I observe in markets, stores, parks, cafe’s, nature, etc. Some are a conglomeration from my past that has a smattering of qualities and personality traits drawn from people I know, with a bit of blending.

 How much autobiographical content goes into your characters and situations?